 Pace vs. Speed — They're Not Twins

 Run 6 mph?
+But run 8 mph?
+So 7:30 mile.
 Run 10 mph?
-7:30 mile.
-That's a 10:00 mile.
-Run 8 mph?
+Think about it: that's a 10:00 mile.
 6:00 mile.
+That alone is useful.

 The math is clean: 60 divided by your speed in mph equals your pace in minutes per mile.
 But nobody does division mid-run.
 Your watch does it for you.
 And that's fine — until your watch dies, or you're pacing a friend, or you're trying to explain to your non-running partner why "I ran 6 miles per hour" sounds faster than "I ran a 10-minute mile.